-On 16 December 2012, a group of editors and publishers of scholarly journals gathered together at the Annual Meeting of The American Society for Cell Biology in San Francisco, CA, USA to discuss current issues related to how the quality of research output is evaluated and how the primary scientific literature is cited.
-Although the meeting naturally focused on cell biology journals, the issues discussed also extend to other fields in the biological sciences, including comparative physiology and integrative biology.
+On December 16, 2012, a group of editors and publishers of scholarly journals gathered at the Annual Meeting of The American Society for Cell Biology in San Francisco, USA, to discuss current issues related to how the quality of research output is evaluated and how the primary scientific literature is cited.

 There is also an alarming trend for the citation of reviews over primary literature, driven in part by space limitations that are imposed by some journals.
 As this contributes to lower citation indices for journals that focus mainly on primary literature, the group discussed ways to combat this trend as well.

-The outcome of the meeting and further discussions is a set of recommendations that is referred to as the San Francisco Declaration on Research Assessment, published in May 2013.
-The recommendations are listed in Appendix 1, or you can read the entire Declaration at http://www.ascb.org/SFdeclaration.html.
+The outcome of this meeting and of further discussions is a set of recommendations that is referred to as the San Francisco Declaration on Research Assessment, published in May 2013.
+The recommendations are listed below, or you can read the entire declaration here: http://www.ascb.org/dora/.

-The Journal of Experimental Biology (JEB) and its sister journals published by The Company of Biologists – Journal of Cell Science, Development, Disease Models & Mechanisms and Biology Open – fully support this initiative.
-In concordance with the recommendations of the Declaration, JEB provides impact factor alongside a variety of other journal-based metrics (see http://jeb.biologists.org/site/about/about_jeb.xhtml#offers); requests an author contribution statement for all Research Articles; places no restrictions on the reuse of reference lists; and has no limitations on the number of references in Research Articles.
-We are also working with our online host, HighWire, to provide a range of article-level metrics.
+The Company of Biologists (COB) and its journals Development, Journal of Cell Science, Disease Models & Mechanisms, The Journal of Experimental Biology and Biology Open fully support this initiative.
+In concordance with the recommendations, all COB journals provide the impact factor alongside a variety of other journal-based metrics; request an author contribution statement for all research articles; place no restrictions on the reuse of reference lists; and have no limitations on the number of references.
+The COB is also working with its online host, HighWire, to provide a range of article-level metrics.

 It is our hope that this initiative will help to ensure that research assessment remains informed and fair.